newmanrs/cloudburst-graph/docs/README.md

 ```
 export NEO4j_PW="yourpassword"
 ```
 with the default user `neo4j`, and that the ports are still set to the defaults for the console of 7474, and bolt database driver on 7678.
-A docker container script for setup of Neo4j is provided in `start_neo4j.sh`.
+A sample docker script for setup of Neo4j is provided in `start_neo4j.sh`, but you may install Neo4j however you wish.

 Parsing the website are done in a series of python scripts, starting with `parse.py` (parses the html file generated with curl script), `find_hops.py` (check descriptions from site for hop mentions), and `load_neo4j.py` (load DB).
 These can be executed together with